UFCS — United Fire Group, Inc.

 February 11, 2026

-Summary of United Fire Group, Inc. (UFCS) Q4 2025 Earnings Call
+United Fire Group, Inc. (UFCS) Q4 2025 Earnings Call Summary

 1. Key Financial Results and Metrics

-• Net Written Premium: Rose by 9% to over $1.3 billion, driven by record new business production.
+- Net Written Premium: Grew 9% to over $1.3 billion, with record new business production of $247 million.

-• Return on Equity (ROE): Reached 13.7%, the highest in nearly two decades.
+- Return on Equity: Reached 13.7%, the highest in nearly two decades.

 2. Strategic Updates and Business Highlights

-• The company has undergone a transformation since late 2022, enhancing underwriting expertise and operational capabilities.
+- The company has undergone significant transformation since late 2022, enhancing underwriting expertise and operational capabilities.

-• Investments in technology, including a new policy administration system and AI tools, are expected to yield significant operational efficiencies.
+- Investments in technology, including a new policy administration system and AI tools, are aimed at improving efficiency and customer service.

 3. Forward Guidance and Outlook

-• The company is optimistic about continued profitable growth in 2026, its 80th year in business.
+- UFCS is optimistic about continued profitable growth in 2026, its 80th year in business, with expectations of maintaining a robust return on equity.

 4. Bad News, Challenges, or Points of Concern

-• The competitive landscape is becoming more challenging, particularly in the property segment, which could impact future pricing and margins.
+- The competitive landscape is becoming more challenging, particularly in the property segment, with moderated rate increases observed.

-• There are concerns regarding profitability in the umbrella line, which has faced large losses, prompting conservative reserve strengthening and rate adjustments.
+- The umbrella line has faced profitability pressures due to large losses, prompting conservative reserve strengthening and rate adjustments.

 5. Notable Q&A Insights

-Overall, UFCS reported a strong performance in 2025, with significant improvements in key financial metrics and strategic initiatives aimed at sustaining growth.
-However, competitive pressures and specific underwriting challenges remain areas to monitor moving forward.
+Overall, UFCS reported a strong performance in 2025, with significant improvements in key financial metrics and a positive outlook for continued growth, albeit with some challenges in competitive pricing and specific lines of business.